 Little Richard blew the lid off the 50s, laying the foundation for rock and roll with his explosive music and charismatic persona.
 On record, he made spine-tingling rock and roll.
 His frantically charged piano playing and raspy, shouted vocals on such classics as "Tutti Frutti," "Long Tall Sally," and "Good Golly, Miss Molly" defined the dynamic sound of rock and roll.
 Onstage, he"d deliver wild, piano-pounding epistles while costumed in sequined vests, mascara, lipstick, and a pompadour that shook with every thundering beat.
 His road band, the Upsetters, has been credited by James Brown and others with first putting the funk in the rock and roll beat.

 The bubble burst in late 1957 when, succumbing to the rigors of fame and personal conflicts engendered by his religious upbringing, Little Richard abruptly abandoned rock and roll to enroll in Bible college.
-However, he was lured back by the British Invasion in 1964, regaining his popularity as a concert performer and a living embodiment of the music,s roots in the 50s.
-He has launched successful comebacks in every decade since and remains an music icon ó an inimitable reminder of the joyful frenzy that galvanized rock and roll into being more than 50 years ago.
-Little Richard currently lives in Nashville and still attends industry functions.
+However, he was lured back by the British Invasion in 1964, regaining his popularity as a concert performer and a living embodiment of the music's roots in the 50s.
+He launched successful comebacks in every decade since and will forever be a music icon - an inimitable reminder of the joyful frenzy that galvanized rock and roll into being more than 50 years ago.

 Inducted to the Music City Walk of Fame on November 9, 2008.